nrizzo/3coSoKu/README.md

 * the *capacity* of each vertex, a non-negative integer (the disposition of the yellow pegs);
 * the *tiles*, made of three non-negative integer weights (the tiles with their dots).

 To stay true to IcoSoKu, we impose the number of tiles to be equal to the number of faces.
-3coSoKu is NP-complete, but the NP-completeness if we impose the playing field to be a deltahedron is an open problem, you can read all the details in this paper (link to be soon added) that my professor and I wrote.
+3coSoKu is NP-complete, but the NP-completeness if we impose the playing field to be a deltahedron is an open problem, you can read all the details in [this paper](http://ceur-ws.org/Vol-2710/paper1.pdf) that Agostino Dovier, my professor at the University of Udine, and I wrote.

 ## Getting started
 Install [MiniZinc](https://www.minizinc.org/) and/or [clingo](https://potassco.org/), then download this repository.